 What academic support will be available for students?

-A full range of academic support continues to be offered virtually in fall 2020.
+A full range of academic support continues to be offered virtually in spring 2021.
 Tutoring and course review sessions through Academic Commons will be offered in an online format.
 Writing and research consultations will also be available online.
 Writing and research consultations through the Writing Center and Student Success Coaching, offered through the Office of Student Success will also be available in a virtual format.

 I have a disability that makes remote learning difficult.
 What can I do?

 Disability Support Services (DSS) is available to assist students in need of additional support or access to online classes due to a health condition.
 Students must register with DSS to access their services.
 Students who are already registered with DSS, but need an additional accommodation due to virtual learning must submit an additional request.